MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

 To call the **Show-Calendar** script method, the method name must be enclosed in quotation marks because the name includes a hyphen.

-### Example 8: Re-import a module into the same session
+### Example 8: Reimport a module into the same session

-This example shows how to use the **Force** parameter of `Import-Module` when you're re-importing a module into the same session.
+This example shows how to use the **Force** parameter of `Import-Module` when you're reimporting a module into the same session.
 The **Force** parameter removes the loaded module and then imports it again.